 A spokesperson for SpaceX at first doubted the Blue Origin photographs until they were confirmed by NASA, who were unaware of Mr. Bezo’s clandestine flight to Mars.

 “We had no idea where Blue Origin launched their spacecraft,” said NASA director of communications Bethany Millbright during an impromptu press conference.
-“Obviously, this is a concern for both NASA and the Federal Government.
-However, despite the irregular program, everyone is quite excited about this achievement and what it means for the Mars exploration program.”
+“This is a concern for both NASA and the Federal Government.
+However, despite the irregular program, everyone is excited about this achievement and its meaning for the Mars exploration program.”

 Musk Reacts in Typical Fashion